sylabs/singularity-cri-userdocs/docs/examples.rst

 	kubectl apply -f darkflow.yaml

-To verify objects are indeed created you can do:
+To verify that objects are indeed created you can do:

 .. code-block:: bash

 	kubectl get deploy && \
 	kubectl get svc

-If everything is fine you should be able to access Darkflow UI that is exposed with darkflow-web `Kubernetes service <https://kubernetes.io/docs/concepts/services-networking/service>`_.
+If everything is fine you should be able to access Darkflow UI that is exposed with `darkflow-web` `Kubernetes service <https://kubernetes.io/docs/concepts/services-networking/service>`_.

 .. note::